Greta Gerwig: 2020–present: Barbie and new projects

 Gerwig co-starred with Adam Driver in Baumbach's 2022 film White Noise, adapted from the novel of the same name by Don DeLillo for Netflix.
 The movie opened both the 79th Venice International Film Festival and the 60th New York Film Festival and was made available on the streaming platform in late 2022.
 Gerwig also directed and co-wrote with Baumbach the fantasy comedy Barbie for Warner Bros.
 Pictures, based on the Barbie fashion dolls by Mattel.
 It finished filming in 2022 and opened theatrically on July 21, 2023.
 The movie features Margot Robbie in the title role alongside Ryan Gosling (as the doll Ken).
 The film was a commercial success, and eventually crossed the $1 billion gross mark worldwide, making Gerwig the first woman with sole director credit to have a movie make more than $1 billion at the global box office.
 It received critical acclaim and other accolades, including eight Academy Award nominations, among them Gerwig and Baumbach for Best Adapted Screenplay.
+This marked a big change in Gerwig's career, moving from small-scale, character-driven movies to huge studio blockbusters.

 Gerwig worked on the screenplay for Disney's live-action film Snow White but was uncredited.
 She describes her role as "I was hired for a couple of weeks.
 I did a 'pass' — I wrote some jokes."
 The New Yorker reported in July 2023 that she had been hired by Netflix to write and direct two film adaptations of C. S. Lewis' The Chronicles of Narnia book series.
 Gerwig's talent agent, Jeremy Barber, said that she was "looking to move beyond the small-scale dramas she was known for," and that her ambition was to be a "big studio director."
-In October 2024, Pucks Matthew Belloni reported that Gerwig had raised concerns to Netflix chairman Dan Lin about giving the film a theatrical release in addition to being on the streamer.
-In January 2025, Belloni reported that the adaptation, Narnia: The Magician's Nephew, would receive an exclusive IMAX release in November 2026, before being released on Netflix on Christmas.
+In October 2024, Pucks Matthew Belloni reported that Gerwig had raised concerns to Netflix chairman Dan Lin about giving the first film, Narnia: The Magician's Nephew, a theatrical release in addition to being on the streamer.
+In January 2025, Belloni reported that the adaptation would receive an exclusive IMAX release in November 2026, before being released on Netflix on Christmas.

 In 2024, Gerwig presided over the feature film jury for the Official Competition of the 2024 Cannes Film Festival, becoming the first American female director to take on the role of Jury President at Cannes Film Festival.